canro91/canro91.github.io/_posts/2019-12-17-BetterCodeReviews.md

 ## What to look for in a code review?

-_What should I look at?_ You're new to code reviews and you don't know what it's going to be review in the code you wrote.
-Or you have been asked to review somebody else's code, and you don't know what to look for.
+_What should I look at?_ You're new to code reviews and you don't know what it's going to be review in the code you wrote?
+Or you have been asked to review somebody else's code, and you don't know what to look for?
 You can take a look at this:

 Does the code...